machanism-org/machai/ghostwriter/src/site/markdown/act.md

 '''
 ```

-In this example:
+In this structure:

-- `instructions` tells the AI how to behave.
+- `instructions` defines how the AI should behave.
-- `inputs` defines the request template.
+- `inputs` defines the user-facing request template.
-- `%s` is the place where the user's prompt text is inserted.
+- `%s` is the place where the active prompt text is inserted.

 ## Interactive and non-interactive mode